oracle/python-cx_Oracle/doc/src/module.rst

 .. exception:: OperationalError

-    Exception raised for errors that are related to the operation of the database but are not necessarily under the control of the progammer.
+    Exception raised for errors that are related to the operation of the database but are not necessarily under the control of the programmer.
 It is a subclass of DatabaseError.